henry-doan/dpl-blog/README.md

 Everything in the comment will not run or show up in the browser.
 Developers uses code comments to take notes on certain pieces of code, or have TODOS, or even to not show a block of code without deleting it.
 Every programming language has its own commenting syntax.You can also do single line comments or multi-line comments as well.

-This is an example of a single line html comment:
+This is an example of a single line HTML comment:

 ```HTML
 <!-- This is a single line HTML comment -->
 ```

-This is an example of a multi-line html comment:
+This is an example of a multi-line HTML comment:

 ```HTML
 <!--